Optimism01/STUDENTS-PERFORMANCE/README.md

 •	Which level of income of parents has students most in the school?

 ## Data Visualization
 Data Visualization plays a crucial help in transforming the well cleaned raw data into an easily understandable visual representation.
+Here is my visualization derived after working on the data set.

 <img width="464" alt="Screenshot 2025-03-18 144327" src="https://github.com/user-attachments/assets/5c5692ba-fd29-44a6-a56e-c1b29434904e" />
 <img width="453" alt="Screenshot 2025-03-18 144306" src="https://github.com/user-attachments/assets/2f8b3293-a0ea-4e82-b84d-065c00a8fcfd" />